IP licence agreement template

 All our documents allow you flexibility to grant a licence to use the IP subject to conditions that you decide.

-For example, you could limit use in certain countries or for certain purposes.
+For example, you could limit use in certain countries or for certain purposes by specifying geographic limitations in the agreement.

 It also might the case that your work has a component that is the intellectual property of someone else, and that you don’t have a permit to sublicense it in certain circumstances.